artkonekt/concord/README.md

 > **Note**: This is a very early draft version of the Concord spec, it is about to change a lot.

-Concord is a set of rules and contracts that establishes the foundations of an extensible PHP application framework.
+Concord is a set of rules and contracts that establishes a modular business application framework on top of Laravel.

-It is **NOT** an MVC framework but it's intended to be built on top of Laravel 5.3+
+It is **NOT** an MVC framework but an extension on top of Laravel 5.3+

 ## Main Goals